Spiced Apple Crisp with Brown Butter Topping

 Filling

-- 8 apples peeled and cut into 1-inch chunks that are about ½-inch thick about 10 cups.
+• 8 apples peeled and cut into 1-inch chunks that are about ½-inch thick, about 10 cups.
 I prefer half honey crisp half granny-smith

-- ¼ cup maple syrup
+• ¼ cup maple syrup

-- 2 tsp ground cinnamon
+• 2 teaspoon ground cinnamon

-- 1 tsp ground ginger
+• 1 teaspoon ground ginger

-- ¼ tsp salt
+• ¼ teaspoon salt

-- 2 & ½ tbsp cornstarch
+• 2 & ½ tablespoon cornstarch

 Topping

-- 9 tbsp unsalted butter browned*
+• 9 tablespoon unsalted butter, browned*

-- 1 cup rolled oats
+• 1 cup rolled oats,

-- ¾ cup all purpose flour
+• ¾ cup all purpose flour,

-- ½ cup chopped toasted pecans*
+• ½ cup chopped, toasted pecans*

 Instructions

-- Next, brown 9 tbsp unsalted butter: In a small sauce pan or skillet, melt the butter & cook it gently, stirring often to keep it moving.
+• Next, brown 9 tablespoon unsalted butter: In a small sauce pan or skillet, melt the butter & cook it gently, stirring often to keep it moving.
 Once melted, the butter will foam or bubbles.
 As you continue to stir it will start to turn golden brown.
 The foam will settle and the butter solids will be a gorgeous toasty color!
 It should smell butterscotchy or nutty.
 Pour into a small bowl & set aside to cool down.

-- Bake for 45 minutes OR until the topping is golden brown and the apple juice is bubbling around the edges.
-If the topping is getting too dark, before apples are ready, gently place tinfoil on top to finish baking.
 Remove from the oven, place on a wire rack, and allow to cool for 5-10 minutes before serving.
-Serve warm with salted caramel ice cream – my FAVORITE way to eat it.
+Serve warm with salted caramel ice cream - my FAVORITE way to eat it.
 You can also serve cold, room temperature or with any ice cream of choice.

-- Tightly cover leftovers & store in the fridge up to 5 days.
+• Tightly cover leftovers & store in the fridge up to 5 days.
 If you want to reheat, I like to do it in small bursts in the microwave or place into the oven until warmed through.